Lichtblick-Suite/lichtblick/README.md

   <br />
   <br />

 Foxbox is an integrated visualization and diagnosis tool for robotics, available in your browser or as a desktop app on Linux, Windows, and macOS.
-Feel free to contribute with our discussions on the <a href="https://ef-mattermost.bmwgroup.net/adp/channels/foxglove-studio">Mattermost Comunitty</a>

   <p align="center">
     <img alt="Foxbox screenshot" src="/resources/screenshot.png">